L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Experiments

 \subsection{Local processing}

 \paragraph{Setup.} To analyze the localization of predictive importance across graph nodes, we perform a node-level attribution study using Grad-CAM \cite{selvaraju2017grad} on the \textit{Minesweeper} dataset.
 For each evaluation sample, we compute Grad-CAM scores at the node level, normalize them to sum to one, and sort nodes by decreasing importance.
 We then compute the cumulative sum of importance as a function of the fraction of nodes retained, yielding a cumulative contribution curve per sample.
-These curves are finally averaged across the evaluation set; confidence intervals are reported, but remain very small and are visually negligible.
+These curves are finally averaged across the evaluation set. \chan{We include results for other graphs in \cref{app:gradcam}.}

 \paragraph{Results (\cref{fig:gradcam}).} L2G-Net concentrates its predictive contributions on a small subset of nodes, reflecting its local bias.
 The Global GFT baseline spreads importance over a larger portion of the graph, consistent with global spectral representations.
-For Polynormer \cite{deng2024polynormer}, graph learning combined with attention-based mechanisms leads to more diffuse contributions, making explanations difficult to interpret with respect to the input geometry.
+For Polynormer \cite{deng2024polynormer}, graph learning combined with attention-based mechanisms leads to more diffuse contributions, making explanations difficult to interpret with respect to the input geometry. \chan{We also show the filters learned by L2G-Net in \cref{app:learned_filters}.}